voltsn/knowledge-base/frameworks/laravel/The Basics.md

 </html>
 ```

-In evrypage we create, we include the master layout.
-For example:
+In every page we create, we include the master layout
 ```
 @extends('layout.app')